LorenzoPratesi/BoostingWithGoss/README.md

 GOSS mainly realizes data sampling.
 Since large gradientsamples have a greater impact on information gain, GOSS discards samples which are not helpful in calculating infor-mation gain.
 When data sampling is performed, only large gradient instances are retained, and small gradient instances are randomly sampled while introducing constant multipliers (1−a)/b, leading to make the algorithm pay more attention to the instances of insufﬁcient training and reduce the impact onthe distribution of the original dataset.

 ![Goss flow](goss-flow.png "Goss flow")

+Since this code is not for production, it is not optimized for speed and memory usage.